-- · Enhancing alignment with the Company's long-term strategy. - Providing a direct link between compensation received and medium-term and long-term performance. - · Alignment with growth expectations, focusing on value created. - · Alignment with competitive practices.
+- Enhancing alignment with the Company's long-term strategy. - Providing a direct link between compensation received and medium-term and long-term performance. - Alignment with growth expectations, focusing on value created. - Alignment with competitive practices.

 The inclusion of PSUs in our annual equity grants for fiscal 2011 reinforces our commitment to pay for performance.
-The number of PSUs earned will be determined based on a combination of the Company's two-year cumulative Revenue and two-year cumulative Net Income per Share (each as defined in the award agreement).
+The number of PSUs earned will be determined based on a combination of the Company's two-year cumulative Revenue and two-year cumulative Net Income per Share.
 The actual number of PSUs earned may decrease to 50% or increase to 150% of grant amounts based on actual performance.
 Following completion of the two-year performance period, the Company will disclose the cumulative Revenue and Net Income per Share performance necessary for the NEOs to earn 100% of the grant amounts.
 We believe that performance resulting in 100% payout is challenging but reasonably likely to be achieved if the Company's performance is consistent with our business plan.
 The earned PSUs will time-vest 50% on the final day of the performance period and 50% one year later.
 The following table sets forth the matrix that will be used to adjust the PSUs following the end of the performance period:

-2-Year -10% Baseline -5% Baseline Baseline +5% Baseline +10% Baseline
+-10% Baseline -5% Baseline Baseline +5% Baseline +10% Baseline

 -10% Baseline 50% 65% 80% 95% 110%

-Cumulative Revenue -5% Baseline 60% 75% 90% 105% 120%
+-5% Baseline 60% 75% 90% 105% 120%

-ive l Baseline 70% 85% 100% 115% 130%
+Baseline 70% 85% 100% 115% 130%

-Reve +5% Baseline 80% 95% 110% 125% 140%
++5% Baseline 80% 95% 110% 125% 140%

-nne +10% Baseline 90% 105% 120% 135% 150%
++10% Baseline e 90% 105% 120% 135% 150%